 Linda S. Efferen, MD, MBA, FACP, FCCP, FCCM

-As the Interim Chief of Operations, Dr. Efferen has overall responsibility for the Suffolk Care Collaborative’s operations.
+As the Executive Director, Dr. Efferen has overall responsibility for the Suffolk Care Collaborative’s operations.
 In her role as Medical Director she oversees Clinical Innovation for the Chronic Disease Programs, Care Transitions, Behavioral Health Services Integration; and Care Coordination and Care Management.

 Dr. Efferen comes to Stony Brook from South Nassau Communities Hospital, where she served as Senior Vice President & Chief Medical Officer and Clinical Professor of Medicine at Hofstra North Shore-LIJ School of Medicine.
 Prior to that, she was affiliated with the NSLIJ Health System as Associate Chair in the Department of Medicine at Long Island Jewish Medical Center after serving as Division Chief for Pulmonary and Critical Care Medicine at SUNY Downstate.
 A member of many professional organizations, she has held leadership positions at the local, state and national levels.